CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-api.md

 # Send with REST API

-SMTPeter has a powerful and secure REST API which on top of the HTTPS protocol.
+SMTPeter has a powerful and secure REST API on top of the HTTPS protocol.
-To access the REST API, you need an API access token, which can be retrieved through the SMTPeter dashboard.
 Sending an email is as easy as sending an HTTP POST request to the following URL:

 `https://www.smtpeter.com/v1/send?access_token={YOUR_API_TOKEN}`

-Where `{YOUR_API_TOKEN}` is the token you have obtained from the dashboard.
+Where `{YOUR_API_TOKEN}` is the API access token that can be obtained from the dashboard.
-The body data of the POST call holds the information about the email and optionally extra settings.
+The body data of the POST call should hold the information about the email and optionally extra settings.
 A simple but complete call can look like this:

 ```text